 In both drills focus on a pressure shift in your backswing that does not move your upper body toward your trail leg (right for right handed players) but allows your pelvis turn and pressure shift to move towards your lead leg in the downswing.
 This will help control the low point of the swing with a bias toward the direction of the target.

-This will help your iron striking at all times, but particularly when the ground is soft.
+This will help your iron striking at all times, and get you on track to be a better iron player.

 Scott MacLeod is the Associate Publisher/Editor of Flagstick Golf Magazine and a PGA of Canada Class A Member.